-Role/Title Responsibility Authority Owner Assumes applicable responsibilitie Safe Drinking Water Act, 2002 and MayorCouncillors ensuring Operating Authority is accredited commitment and endorsement of QMS development of financial plans decision making and public correspondence during an emergency situation affecting the drinking water quality perform listed responsibilities recommend changes or improvements to the QMS Senior Management Ensuring the QMS is established a nd maintained.
-Chief Administrative Officer (CAO) Director of Infrastructure Services (PW) commitment and endorsement of QMS completion of Management reviews appointment of QMS Rep. and Implementation Lead evaluation of the suitability, adequacy and effectiveness of the QMS on an annual basis Infrastructure Services Staff Operation of the drinking water sy /stem QMS Rep and Implementation Lea To administer the QMS to the Ope nd erating Authority Assistant Director of Infrastructure Services (PW) ensuring sufficient resources for the QMS decision making, job delegation and communication with the Owner during an emergency situation affecting the drinking water quality administer QMS preparing reports to Owner (Members of Council) ensure QMS policies and procedures are established and maintained report status of QMS to the Owner and Senior Management ensure current versions are being used perform listed responsibilities, recommend changes or improvements to the QMS implement improvements to the QMS development of facility budget implementation of improvements of QMS under the direction of Senior Management changes to the QMS present corrective action
+Role/Title Responsibility Authority Owner Assumes applicable responsibilitie es and authorities outlined in the Safe Drinking Water Act, 2002 and d the DWQMS.
+Mayor Councillors ensuring Operating Authority is accredited commitment and endorsement of QMS development of financial plans decision making and public correspondence during an emergency situation affecting the drinking water quality perform listed responsibilities recommend changes or improvements to the QMS Senior Management Ensuring the QMS is established a nd maintained.
+Chief Administrative Officer (CAO) Director of Infrastructure Services (PW) commitment and endorsement of QMS completion of Management reviews appointment of QMS Rep. and Implementation Lead evaluation of the suitability, adequacy and effectiveness of the QMS on an annual basis Infrastructure Services Staff Operation of the drinking water sy vstem QMS Rep and Implementation Lea To administer the QMS to the Ope ad erating Authority Assistant Director of Infrastructure Services (PW) ensuring sufficient resources for the QMS decision making, job delegation and communication with the Owner during an emergency situation affecting the drinking water quality administer QMS preparing reports to Owner (Members of Council) ensure QMS policies and procedures are established and maintained report status of QMS to the Owner and Senior Management ensure current versions are being used perform listed responsibilities, recommend changes or improvements to the QMS implement improvements to the QMS development of facility budget implementation of improvements of QMS under the direction of Senior Management changes to the QMS present corrective action